jonasrenault/jonasrenault.github.io/_pages/work.md

 **Project manager for Defense & Security research**, *INRIA* <span class="pull-right">2023 - </span>
 <span class="small-grey"><i class="fas fa-tools" aria-hidden="true"></i> Python, Machine learning, JavaScript, Docker</span>
 Project manager for [INRIA's Defense and Security](https://www.inria.fr/fr/mission-securite-defense-bilan-frederique-segond) mission.
-I am in charge of the engineering aspects for the various projects lead by the D&S team, whose goal is to develop partnerships and research initiatives with entities working in the field of national defense and security (Defense ministry, Gendarmerie, Dassault, etc.).
+I am in charge of the engineering aspects for the various projects lead by the D&S team, whose goal is to develop partnerships and research initiatives with entities working in the field of national defense and security (Defense ministry, gendarmerie, etc.).
 As a project manager, I supervise engineers working on projects that develop state of the art AI research for military and defense appplications, and I contribute to developments of algorithms, tools and web platforms.
 I also help deploy, maintain and transfer ownership of those projects to our partners.
 <i class="fas fa-plus small-grey"></i> Full cycle project management for small agile teams working to deliver advanced research applications to industry partners
 <i class="fas fa-plus small-grey"></i> Teach and setup best practices and standards in development, project management and DevOps
 <i class="fas fa-plus small-grey"></i> Advise research teams on architecture choices and technological & engineering solutions